- Brand name

 - hearing difficulties

-- yellowing of the whites of the eyes or skin (jaundice) during pregnancy or when taking oestrogen (e.g. birth control pill or HRT)
+- yellowing of the whites of the eyes or skin (jaundice) during pregnancy or when taking estrogen (e.g. birth control pill or HRT)

 - fluid retention